jasonkronemeyer/jasonkronemeyer.github.io/dev/DArsen-JKronemeyer-USF-Brief.md

 ### E. Retrospective: The Affordable Connectivity Program (ACP) Parallel
 *   **The Pattern Repeats:** The subsequent Affordable Connectivity Program (ACP) validated the concerns raised in this meeting about Lifeline.
 *   **Flawed Design:** Like Lifeline, ACP was designed as a demand-side voucher.
 It assumed that the barrier to entry was solely *affordability*, ignoring the *availability* crisis in rural areas.
 *   **Outcome:** Rural residents eligible for the benefit were unable to use it because no service existed at their address.
-The policy effectively transferred wealth to urban/suburban markets where infrastructure existed, while leaving rural connectivity gaps unaddressed—a direct repeat of the Lifeline policy failure.
+The policy effectively transferred wealth to population centers where infrastructure existed (Rich Get Richer Phenomon), while leaving rural connectivity gaps unaddressed—a direct repeat of the Lifeline policy failure.

 ---